Pom Information

 General Appearance:

 The Pomeranian is a small, compact, dainty dog.
-He displays great glamour with his crowning glory- a dense, double coat made up of long, harsh, standoff guard hairs and a soft woolly undercoat.
-A Pomeranian has a short-coupled solid body, fine-boned, short neck, and neat and compact cat-like feet.
+He displays great glamour with his crowning glory- a dense, double coat of long, harsh, standoff guard hairs and a soft woolly undercoat.
+A Pomeranian has a short-coupled solid body, fine-boned, short neck, and neat, compact cat-like feet.
 The Pomeranian should move soundly with grace and style.

 Why do Pomeranians Have a Dense Double Coat?

-Pomeranians have a dense double coat for protection from the elements.
-It helps protect their body and keeps it warm in cold environments or cool when they’re out during hot weather conditions.
+Pomeranians have a dense double coat to protect them from the elements.
+This coat helps protect their bodies and keeps them warm in cold environments or cool when they’re out in hot weather conditions.

 The Pomeranian’s outer coat is straight and puffy.
-It’s held off his body by the dense, soft, fluffy undercoat and acts as insulation in extremely cold and warm weather.
+The dense, soft, fluffy undercoat holds it off his body and insulates in extremely cold and warm weather.
 The Pomeranian has short hair on its face.

-The Pomeranian comes in a range of colors.
-They can be born black, brown, or cream.
-However, the most common color is orange.
+The Pomeranian can be born black, brown, or cream, but the most common color is orange.

 Pomeranian puppy dog colors include Beaver, Black, Blue, Brown or Chocolate, Cream, Lavender, Orange, Red, Sable Pomeranians, White, Black and Tan, Brown and Tan, Blue and Tan, Brindle, Parti colors, and Merle Pomeranians

-How big do pomeranian dogs get?
-The Pomeranian ideally weighs 4 to 5 pounds (1.8 to 2.5 kg) but may weigh 3 to 7 pounds.
+The Pomeranian ideally weighs 4 to 5 pounds (1.8 to 2.5 kg), but its average size may be between 3 and 7 pounds.
 The female Pomeranian is preferred to be a little larger than the male Pomeranian dog.

 At What Age Do Pomeranians Stop Growing?

-Pomeranian puppies will usually stop growing around their first birthday.
-However, they can continue to grow for another six months.
+Pomeranian puppies usually stop growing around their first birthday, but they can continue to grow for another six months.

 A Pom dog is officially classed as a Pomeranian adult at 12 months of age.
-Some Pomeranians are finished growing at one year, whilst other Pom dogs may not be Pomeranian adult size until about 18 months.
+Some Pomeranians finish growing at one year, while other Pom dogs may not reach Pomeranian adult size until about 18 months.

 Pomeranian Head: